Jeremytsai6987/Jeremytsai6987/README.md

 **Projects:**

-- **Buy Earth a Coffee Application** (March 2024 - June 2024)
-  -	Implemented back-end functionalities in Node.js with MongoDB for data management, using Mongoose for database schema creation and data interaction.
-  -	Integrated AWS S3 for file storage, handling file uploads and secure storage with public access configurations.
-  -	Configured secure user authentication and session management using Next-Auth, enhancing application security and user experience.
-  -	Utilized React for front-end development, enhancing UI with custom components and managing state with hooks.

 - **NuGraph: a Graph Neural Network (GNN) for Neutrino Physics Event Reconstruction** (Partnering with Fermi Lab, March 2024 - June 2024)
   -	Advanced NuGraph3 GNN architecture, optimizing data aggregation and message-passing for enhanced event-level predictions.